AkemMensah/The-Little-Bee-Restaurant/README.md

 # The-Little-Bee-Restaurant

 Introduction

-Welcome to the Restaurant App—a feature-rich platform that redefines the dining experience.
+Welcome to the  Little Bee Restaurant App—a feature-rich platform that redefines the dining experience.
 This app streamlines table booking and online ordering for both customers and restaurant owners, providing a seamless and convenient way to enhance your dining adventures.
 For a detailed overview of the development journey, check out the final project blog article (...).

 The First Phase of A Restaurant app implementation( Features: Table reservation, Online Orders)